Pindar/hue-forecast/README.md

 | FORECAST_LATITUDE  | latitude of the location you'd like to check the weather for       |
 | FORECAST_LONGITUDE | longitude of the location you'd like to check the weather for      |

+## Development

+Run on your computer with `export $(cat .env | xargs) && npm start` in case you have all environment variables defined in a .env file.

 ## Installation